-Environmental Impact Proposed Mitigating General Plan 2050 Policies and Actions Significance with Mitigation Impact WF-5: Potential development over the buildout horizon of the proposed project could, in combination with other surrounding and future projects in the State Responsibility Areas (SRA), Very High Fire Hazard Severity Zones (FHSZ), or Wildland-Urban Interface Fire Areas (WUIFA), result in cumulative impacts associated with the exposure of project occupants to pollutant concentrations from a wildfire or uncontrolled spread of a wildfire due to slope, prevailing winds, or other factors.
-General Plan 2050 Chapter 5, Safety, Climate Resilience, Noise, and Public Services and Facilities Significant and Action 5-3.8: Require the preparation of fire protection plans for new development and major remodels in the City's Wildland-Urban Interface Fire Area (WUIFA).
-Require that fire protection plans be consistent with requirements of the California Fire Code and include a risk analysis, fire response capabilities, fire safety requirements (e.g., defensible space, infrastructure, and building ignition resistance), mitigation measures, design considerations for non-conforming fuel modifications, wildfire education maintenance and limitations, and evacuation plans. unavoidable Same as Impact WF-2, even with implementation of the proposed General Plan 2050 goals, policies, and actions, including proposed Action 5-3.8, the only way to fully avoid the cumulative wildfire impact is to prohibit development in the SRA, Very High FHSZs, and WUIFA throughout the region.
+Environmental Impact Proposed Mitigating General Plan 2050 Policies and Actions measures beyond the policies and plans described above.
+Due to potential unknown impacts from future development over the buildout horizon of the proposed project, impacts at the programmatic level would remain significant and unavoidable .
+This conclusion does not preclude a finding of less-than-significant impacts at the project level.
+Significance with Mitigation Impact WF-5: Potential development over the buildout horizon of the proposed project could, in combination with other surrounding and future projects in the State Responsibility Areas (SRA), Very High Fire Hazard Severity Zones (FHSZ), or Wildland- Urban Interface Fire Areas (WUIFA), result in cumulative impacts associated with the exposure of project occupants to pollutant concentrations from a wildfire or uncontrolled spread of a wildfire due to slope, prevailing winds, or other factors.
+General Plan 2050 Chapter 5, Safety, Climate Resilience, Noise, and Public Services and Facilities Action 5-3.8: The City shall Ar equire the preparation of fire protection plans for new development and major remodels in the City's Wildland-Urban Interface Fire Area (WUIFA).
+Require that fire protection plans be consistent with requirements of the California Fire Code and include a risk analysis, fire response capabilities, fire safety requirements (e.g., defensible space, infrastructure, and building ignition resistance), mitigation measures, design considerations for non-conforming fuel modifications, wildfire education maintenance and limitations, and evacuation plans.
+Significant and unavoidable Same as Impact WF-2, even with implementation of the proposed General Plan 2050 goals, policies, and actions, including proposed Action 5-3.8, the only way to fully avoid the cumulative wildfire impact is to prohibit development in the SRA, Very High FHSZs, and WUIFA throughout the region.
 As a full prohibition of development in these areas is not feasible in the region, this impact is significant and unavoidable .

 Note: In addition to the proposed General Plan 2050 policies and actions, potential future development under the proposed project would also be required to comply with applicable federal, State, and local regulations.
-Please see Chapter 4.1 through Chapter 4.18 of this Draft EIR for the regulatory framework for each environmental resource topic.
+Please see Chapters 4.1 through 4.18 of the Draft EIR for the regulatory framework for each environmental resource topic.